18F/join.tts.gsa.gov/pages/positions/bucket-tts-product-supervisors.md

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
 Specialized experience is defined as follows:

 **GS15 qualifications:**
-- Experience leading the development, delivery or integration of highly complex digital products or services;
+- Experience leading the development, delivery or integration of highly complex digital products or services.
-- Experience crafting or creating product vision, strategy or road maps;
+- Experience crafting or creating product vision, strategy or road maps.
 - Experience with agile or iterative development methodologies.
 - Experience supporting the overall planning, management, and direction of a program or of projects.
 - Experience building alignment with stakeholders.